jfriesne/audiomove/README.txt

 What can AudioMove do?
 ----------------------

-AudioMove can change the file's format from (any format that libsndfile can read) to WAV, AIFF, FLAC, or OGG format.
+AudioMove can change the file's format from (any format that libsndfile can read) to WAV, AIFF, FLAC, OGG, and several other formats.

 AudioMove can change the file's sampling rate from (any rate that libsndfile can read) to a number of output sampling rates, ranging from 8kHz to 192kHz.